olekmorawski/html-fund-me-fcc/README.md

-1. HTML/ Javascript setup
+1. HTML/ Javascript setup for hardhat-fund-me-fcc.
-   Ill use react.js later on.